sensu/sensu-docs-legacy/source/docs/0.23/redis.md

 sentinels
 : description
-  : A set of Redis Sentinel connection information.
+  : Redis Sentinel configuration, connection information for one or more Redis Sentinel instances.
 : required
   : false
 : type